r4victor/tenthousandmeters/content/blog/python_bts_12.md

 ```

-This version works exactly like the previous one based on `yield from`.
-Only the syntax is different.
+And we're done!
+We've implemented an `async`/`await`-based concurrent server from scratch.
+It works exactly like the previous version of the server based on `yield from` and only has a slightly different syntax.

+By now, you should understand what `async`/`await` is all about.
+But you also should have questions about implementation details of generators, coroutines, `yield`, `yield from` and `await`.
+We're going to cover that  in the next section.

 ## How generators and coroutines are implemented